AnjaliSandip/FastIceFlo/README.md

 ```
 3. Run the generated executable `./a.out`
 4. Along with a `.txt` file that stores the computational time, effective memory throughput and the PT iterations to meet stopping criterion, a `.outbin` file will be generated.

+## Step 3: Post-processing
-5. To extract and plot the ice velocity distribution:
+To extract and plot the ice velocity distribution:
    - Store `.mat` file (Glacier model configurations "step 3") and the `.outbin` file in a MATLAB directory
    - Execute the following statements in the MATLAB command window:
         ```Matlab